nagkumar/java/tutorials/testing/junit5/systemexit/junit5exit/docs/Refs.md

 https://www.linkedin.com/in/tginsberg/
 https://github.com/nagkumar/junit5exit_hw

-Not sure if maintained well as the last commit is around a year ago as of July 2025
+Author active to make changes as checked as on July 2025

 Works in JDK17,21,23 too